 The San Carlos Bay meets Sanibel Harbour at Punta Rassa, a lush private peninsula where this waterfront resort sits on 85 acres, overlooking Sanibel and Captiva Islands.

-Fronting 1 mile of private beach on beautiful Sanibel Island, this activity-filled resort is within 1 mile of Periwinkle Way restaurants and boutiques.
+Fronting 1 mile of pristine beach on beautiful Sanibel Island, this activity-filled resort is within 1 mile of Periwinkle Way restaurants and boutiques.

 Whether you’re looking for some of the best golf resorts in Florida, plenty of fun museums, or a place to do some fishing, this city has something to offer everyone.
 Charter a boat tour and experience all the majesty of the Caloosahatchee River or the Gulf of Mexico while you fish for a marlin big enough to make the local fishermen jealous.
 For a fun and educational trip, check out the Edison & Ford Winter Estates on the northern coast.
 With plenty of hands-on displays and a guided tour, it’s fun for the whole family.
 No matter where you explore, there are plenty of Fort Myers hotels and resorts you can return to after a day of sightseeing.